 Exceptions To The Rules

 Different contact lenses will require different times.
 If you wear hard contact lenses or rigid gas permeable contact lenses, the ClearChoice doctors will recommend a longer time out of lenses than with soft.
-Most patient who wear a hard or gas permeable contact lens will need to be out of contact lenses for a minimum of six weeks.
+Most patients who wear a hard or gas permeable contact lens will need to be out of contact lenses for a minimum of six weeks.
 The doctors recommend a week out of contact lenses for every decade that the patient wore hard lenses.
 The Clear Choice doctors will help the patient to transition into soft lenses for most of the time required to be out of lenses.
 However, there will still be some time that the doctor will require the patient to be sans contact lenses.

 Ironically, sometimes the doctor will recommend that patients wear contact lenses prior to LASIK in order to sample a style of vision, like monovision.
 The patient can try it for a very abbreviated time frame, such as an hour or two.
 Or, the patient might trial the monovision contact lenses prior to the required time without contact lenses.

 In summary, follow your doctor’s recommendation for being out of contact lenses for both your pre-operative exam and your surgery.
 It will maximize your visual result.

 If you are interested in finding out more, schedule a free consultation today!
 A highly-trained consultant would be happy to tell you everything that you need to know.
 We’re happy to answer any and all of your questions.